 You've built a Table of Contents in Microsoft Word using the Styles feature to mark the TOC entries or by marking them manually.
 And just when you're about to pat yourself on the back for having an automatic Table of Contents in your document, you notice something's a little ... off.
 Maybe the font's not quite right.
-Or perhaps the font's okay but the spacing's not.
+Perhaps the font's okay but the spacing's not.
 Or the indentation.
-Or you want/don't want the dot leaders running up to the page numbers.
+It could be you want/don't want the dot leaders running up to the page numbers.

 Suffice it to say you just want to alter the format of it.
 But how?

 First, let's take a look at a sample generated Table of Contents:

 - Fonts are not consistent.
 There's a mix of Times New Roman (the font for the rest of the brief) and Arial.